Drug lord: Joaquín "El Chapo" Guzmán

-Guzman is the most notorious drug lord of all time, according to the U.S. Drug Enforcement Administration (DEA).
+Guzman is the most notorious drug lord in history, according to the U.S. Drug Enforcement Administration (DEA).
 In the 1980s, he was a member of the Guadalajara Cartel and used to work for Miguel Ángel Félix Gallardo.
 After Félix's arrest in 1989, Guzmán formed the Sinaloa Cartel along with Ismael Zambada García and Héctor Luis Palma Salazar.
 He is well known for his use of sophisticated tunnels—similar to the one located in Douglas, Arizona—to smuggle cocaine from Mexico into the United States in the early 1990s.
 In 1993, a 7.3-ton shipment of his cocaine, concealed in cans of chili peppers and destined for the United States, was seized in Tecate, Baja California.
 That same year he barely escaped an ambush by the Tijuana Cartel led by Ramon Arellano Felix and his gunmen.
 After being captured in Guatemala, he was jailed in 1993 and in 1995 he was moved to the maximum-security prison called Puente Grande, but paid his way out of prison and hid in a laundry van as it drove through the gates.
 On 22 February 2014, Guzmán was arrested again.

 He is considered a folk hero in the narcotics world, celebrated by musicians who write and perform narcocorridos (drug ballads) extolling his exploits.
 For example, Los Traviezos recorded a ballad extolling his life on the run.
 In July 2015, Guzman escaped a second time from a maximum-security prison through a hole in a shower floor that led to a mile-long tunnel, ending at a nearby house.
 A large-scale manhunt ensued.
 On 8 January 2016, Guzmán was captured by the Mexican Marines.
+He was sentenced to life imprisonment, and incarcerated in ADX Florence, Colorado, United States.

 Osiel Cárdenas Guillén

 Osiel Cárdenas Guillén (born 18 May 1967) is a former Mexican drug lord who was the leader of the Gulf Cartel and Los Zetas.
-Originally a mechanic in Matamoros, Tamaulipas, Guillén eventually became involved in the illegal drug trade the Gulf Cartel before becoming its leader in 1997 by assassinating drug lord Salvador Gómez Herrera.
+Originally a mechanic in Matamoros, Guillén eventually became involved in the illegal drug trade through the Gulf Cartel before becoming its leader in 1997 by assassinating drug lord Salvador Gómez Herrera.
 Guillén recruited over 30 deserters from the Mexican Army's special forces unit, the Cuerpo de Fuerzas Especiales, to form the cartel's armed wing; this group would go on to be among the founding members of Los Zetas, another Mexican drug cartel.
 In 1999, Guillén and a group of Gulf Cartel gunmen threatened two U.S. federal agents at gunpoint, which triggered a massive combined effort from American and Mexican law enforcement agencies to crack down on the leadership structure of the Gulf Cartel and led to Guillén becoming one of the most wanted criminals in the world.
 Guillén was arrested in Mexico in 2003 and deported to the U.S. in 2007, where he remains incarcerated to this day.